gitchrisadams/react-flask-complete-web-dev-bootcamp-udemy/README.md

 Tutorial from Udemy.
 A tutorial on using many web dev technologies.
 These include React, Flask/Python, Api's, and other web technologies.

+# Basic App info
+Environment variables are placed in .env and .env.loal files.
+There is also a provided .env.template and .env.local.template files without the keys in the file and checked in to version managment.
+Use these files as a template to create the actual env file with your secrets entered into the file.

 # Frontend app
 <img width="1296" height="882" alt="image" src="https://github.com/user-attachments/assets/6de10b8c-be5d-464f-b902-3c3760f0f2e9" />